TheWilley/TWVOTT/docs/docs.md

 once, then stored and loaded from memory.
 This is more efficent if you're using alot of image tags, but generally unnecessary if you only use text and pixel tags.

-Additionally, there is no longer any need to use await when loading pages, since all renders are done.

-_Note: The canvas will produce a flickering effect when preloading.
-You may want to hide it until it is done preloading_

 - **Example:**

 ```javascript